Permission to Be Joyful: Why We Often Reject Joy (and What Happens When We Let It In)

 Moving Forward

 It might last ten seconds or ten minutes.
-But even that is a gift.
+But even that is something.

 Right where you are.